nicklasfrahm/pulumi-ssh/README.md

 ## Contributing

+This package is heavily inspired by the [pulumi/pulumi-google-native][github-google-native] package and the [pulumi/pulumi-provider-boilerplate][github-provider-boilerplate] package.
 Most of the code for the provider implementation is in `pkg/provider/provider.go`.

 A code generator is available which generates SDKs in TypeScript, Python, Go and .NET which are also checked in to the `sdk` folder.
-The SDKs are generated from a schema in `provider/cmd/pulumi-resource-xyz/schema.json`.
+The SDKs are generated from a schema in `provider/cmd/pulumi-resource-ssh/schema.json`.
 This file should be kept aligned with the resources, functions and types supported by the provider implementation.

-Note that the generated provider plugin (`pulumi-resource-xyz`) must be on your `PATH` to be used by Pulumi deployments.
+Note that the generated provider plugin (`pulumi-resource-ssh`) must be on your `PATH` to be used by Pulumi deployments.
 If creating a provider for distribution to other users, you should ensure they install this plugin to their `PATH`.

 ### Pre-requisites